civiform/docs/docs/it-manual/sre-playbook/database-disaster-recovery.md

 the same snapshot identifier.
 Changing the value of it will trigger another database replacement which may result in data loss.

-## Making a full backup of the database
+## Making a full backup and restore of the database

 As part of your backup strategy, you may want to dump the contents of the database outside of AWS in case something happens to your AWS account.
 There are a couple ways to do this.

+{% hint style="danger" %}
+The backup procedures listed here will create a dump of the entire database, including personally identifiable information.
+Ensure you take the utmost care in handling this data and store it in a secure location.
+Additionally, the restore procedures will overwrite the entire database with the contents of the dump file, including all applicant data.
+Ensure this is really what you want to do before proceeding.
+{% endhint %}

 ### Option 1: Use the pgadmin UI